Knicks guard Jalen Brunson (11) drives to the basket against...

 The evidence was easy to spot even in this game, which was a blowout nearly from the opening tip.
 The Knicks led by as many as 38, never saw the lead dip below 20 after the first quarter and worked their way through a 128-98 demolition of the rebuilding Pistons at Little Caesars Arena.

 After scoring on a tough shot under the rim and drawing a foul on the play in the closing minutes in Miami on Wednesday night, Towns turned from the lane and flexed, a show of strength as he capped a 44-point, 13-rebound effort against the Heat and Bam Adebayo, their all-defensive team center.
-It may have seemed out of character for Towns, but it also may be a sign that he is adapting to more than just new teammates and a new style of play in New York.
+It may have seemed out of character for Towns, but it also might have been a sign that he is adapting to more than just new teammates and a new style of play in New York.

 On Friday night, it was Detroit’s Isaiah Stewart who was getting physical with Towns.
 He responded by powering around the rim and going nose-to-nose with Stewart as the Knicks (3-2) opened leads of as many as 33 points in the first half.
 They led by 26 in the first quarter (39-13), tied for the second-largest first-quarter lead in franchise history.